What to visit in Valencia?

-Valencia is hosting of the 32nd America’s Cup, the international yact race, in summer 2007.
-Visit the port and enjoy with the team bases, the house of America’s Cup, the superyacht pier and the port sheds.
+Valencia is hosting the 32nd America’s Cup, the international yacht race, in the summer of 2007.
+Visit the port and enjoy the team bases, the house of America’s Cup, the superyacht pier, and the port sheds.
 After, walk by the promenade seafront in the Las Arenas, La Malvarrosa and Alboraya beaches.

 The Serranos Towers

-The Serranos Towers are considered to be the largest Gothic city gateway in all of Europe, and were constructed at the end of the 14th century by Pere Balaguer as part of the city’s fortification.
-They provisionaly housed prison cells and served as a triumphal arch on many festive occasions.
+The Serranos Towers are considered to be the largest Gothic city gateway in all of Europe and were constructed at the end of the 14th century by Pere Balaguer as part of the city’s fortification.
+They provisionally housed prison cells and served as a triumphal arch on many festive occasions.

 The Cathedral, El Miguelete and Plaza de la Virgen

-Each of the three gates of the Cathedral has a diferent style: Irons Gate (baroque), the Apostles Gate (gothic) and the Palace Gate (Romanesque).
-The bell tower El Miguelete where you can enjoy amazing views.
+Each of the three gates of the Cathedral has a different style: Irons Gate (baroque), the Apostles Gate (gothic), and the Palace Gate (Romanesque).
+The bell tower is El Miguelete where you can enjoy amazing views.
 And the Plaza de la Virgen sits on the site that once was the forum of Roman Valencia.

 Plaza del Mercado: Lonja de la Seda (Silk Market), Santos Juanes and Mercado Central

-The Plaza del Mercado is home to 3 buildings of interest, the Silk Market, one of the best examples of gothic civil architecture in Europe which is Patrimony of the Humanity (UNESCO), the Santos Juanes Church in baroque style and the Central Market, a colourful market in a beautiful modernist building.
+The Plaza del Mercado is home to 3 buildings of interest, the Silk Market, one of the best examples of gothic civil architecture in Europe which is Patrimony of the Humanity (UNESCO), the Santos Juanes Church in baroque style, and the Central Market, a colorful market in a beautiful modernist building.